Diplomatic Relations under Indirect War: To Be or Not to Be

 • Not to Be - Cutting the Diplomatic Relations including closing Diplomatic Embassies under the concept of de-facto ‘Enemy’.

-Sometimes in conflicts, it’s good to ‘Take a ‘Break’ to avoid escalation in the relations, so perhaps, temporary closing of the Diplomatic Embassies to avoid deterioration in the Diplomatic Relations, yet maintain the Diplomatic Relations from each Home Country may prevent escalation in the ‘Diplomatic-War’ that can reach, sooner than later, the ‘Break-Point’ that may lead to full cutting of the Diplomatic Relations.
+Sometimes in conflicts, it’s good to ‘Take a ‘Break’ to avoid escalation in the relations, so perhaps temporarily closing the Diplomatic Embassies to avoid deterioration in the Diplomatic Relations, yet maintain the Diplomatic Relations from each Home Country may prevent escalation in the ‘Diplomatic-War’ that can reach, sooner than later, the ‘Break-Point’ that may lead to full cutting of the Diplomatic Relations.

 Dr. Ziva Rozen-Bakher